freenas/freenas-docs/userguide/jails.rst

    Edit /etc/motd to change this login announcement. root@jailexamp:~ #

-.. tip:: A root shell can also be opened for a jail using %brand% UI :guilabel:`Shell`.
+.. tip:: A root shell can also be opened for a jail using the %brand% UI :guilabel:`Shell`.
 Open the :guilabel:`Shell`, then type :samp:`iocage console <Jail Name>`.